 Rosario Dawson will star as the title character, reprising her introduction on The Mandalorian.
 Joining her is Hayden Christensen, reprising his role as Anakin Skywalker/Darth Vader.
 We actually don’t know what version of the Anakin Hayden will be playing.
 Will it be Clone Wars flashbacks?
 Force Ghost Anakin?
 Maybe a flashback to her climactic fight with Vader on Rebels?
 Heck, it could be all of the above.
 (We hope it is!)

 Joining Ahsoka is her Rebels cohort, Mandalorian warrior Sabine Wren.
 In live-action, she’ll be played by Australian actress Natasha Liu Bordizzo from Crouching Tiger, Hidden Dragon: Sword of Destiny.
 In an unknown role, Ukrainian actor Ivanna Sakhno has also joined the cast.
 Word is, she’ll portray an entirely new character.
 Rumors are circulating that Ezra Bridger, Grand Admiral Thrawn, and Hera Syndulla have already been cast.
 But none of this is confirmed.
-Meanwhile Birds of Prey star Mary Elizabeth Winstead has joined the cast, per The Hollywood Reporter.
+Meanwhile, Birds of Prey star Mary Elizabeth Winstead has joined the cast, per The Hollywood Reporter.
 Who she’s playing is still firmly under wraps, leaving ample room for speculation.
+Ewan McGregor confirmed this news in a recent Vanity Fair article.
+He notes, “My partner, Mary, is doing that Star Wars series with Rosario and she’s about to start.”

 Behind the Scenes

-The Mandalorian’s Dave Filoni and Jon Favreau are running the show for Ahsoka, but that’s all we really know so far.
-They have announced no other writers or directors.
-We also still don’t know how many episodes Ahsoka will comprise.
-Since Ahsoka as a character is a co-creation of Dave Filoni’s along with George Lucas, we’d say she is in excellent hands.
+The Mandalorian’s Dave Filoni and Jon Favreau are running the show for Ahsoka.
+Additionally, according to The Hollywood Reporter, Peter Ramsey, co-director of Spider-Man: Into the Spider-Verse, will direct at least one episode of the show.
+We still don’t know how many episodes Ahsoka will comprise of, though.
+But since Ahsoka as a character is a co-creation of Dave Filoni’s along with George Lucas, we’d say she is in excellent hands.

 Ahsoka‘s Release Date